emilymarquessalum/personal_finances_analysis/README.md

 This is a system/analysis tool to monitor personal finances, with the following features:
 * Add income and expenses that can be recurrent or repeat for a period of time;
 * Create **budgets** for categories of expenses that suggests a limit to how much should be spent in that category in the month;
-* Use **predictions** of costs for categories;
+* Consider **predictions** based on previous costs for budgets to manage future months;
-* and setting goals for the future to have an estimation of when it can be achieved wit the current habits of costs.
+* Create saving boxes to keep money in.
+Additionally, set that box as a goal for the future to have an estimation of when it can be achieved with the current habits of costs (example: a retirement box, a video-game-console box, a new-computer box, etc).
-* Visualize **historical** data including graphs for different costs;
+* Visualize **historical** data including graphs for different costs, goal achievements and difference between real values and previous predicted values by the model;

-## Prediction of Budget Cost
+## Prediction of Budget
 The prediction model is used for dynamic expense categories, such as transportation, eating out, etc.

 * Any dinamic cost category can be set to be event-based: N events of X cost (example: you can set that the eating out category happens only 4 times in a month, specifically on Saturdays,and that the average cost of an eating out event is 20 bucks).
 Visually this is represented by the ticket system;